AlecRoth/AdventuresInR/README.md

 # AdventuresInR
-This is a static website for my website discussing statistics.
+This is a static website for my website discussing statistics, where I by Alec Roth

+It is primarily based on the <blogdown> and <Hugo> framework.